 Despite some impressive security precautions, a small group of Jewish and Civil Rights demonstrators protested as Soviet Prime Minister Alexei Kosygin arrived in Copenhagen today (Thursday) to start a four-day official visit to Denmark.

-Despite some impressive security precautions, a small group of Jewish and Civil Rights demonstrators protested as Soviet Prime Minister Alexei Kosygin arrived in Copenhagen today (Thursday) to start a four-day official visit to Denmark.
+Background: Despite some impressive security precautions, a small group of Jewish and Civil Rights demonstrators protested as Soviet Prime Minister Alexei Kosygin arrived in Copenhagen today (Thursday) to start a four-day official visit to Denmark.
 But when Danish Prime Minister Jens Otto Krag greeted the Soviet leader at Copenhagen airport, there were also Soviet supporters and flagwavers in the crowd.
 The tight security followed the attack on Mr. Kosygin during his recent visit to Canada.

 The first stop of Mr. Kosygin's schedule was a visit to Copenhagen Memorial Park, where he paid homage to the dead of the Danish resistance movement during World War Two.
 He was later to have talks with Danish leaders, with discussions on a European security conference topping the agenda.